-- Upon an award of stock bonus shares under the Company's Long Term Stock Bonus Plan, 20% of such shares are vested in the participant and the remaining 80% vest over the next four years contingent upon the participant remaining in the employ of the Company.
+- ----- - (1) Upon an award of stock bonus shares under the Company's Long Term Stock Bonus Plan, 20% of such shares are vested in the participant and the remaining 80% vest over the next four years contingent upon the participant remaining in the employ of the Company.
 See "Long Term Stock Bonus Plan" below.
 The figures shown in the column designated "Awards" are the values of the vested 20% shares of the Company's Common Stock earned by the executive officers under the Plan, calculated based on the market value of the Common Stock as of the end of the respective years.
 Dividends are paid to the officer with respect to shares earned by him, whether or not vested.
-As the unvested shares subsequently vest, their values are shown in the column designated "Payout." - 2 The figures shown in the column designated "Payout" are the values of the shares of the Company's Common Stock previously earned by the executive officers under the Company's Long-Term Stock Bonus Plan in a prior year which vested during the year shown.
-The values are calculated based on the market value of the Common Stock as of the end of the year in which it was originally earned. - 3 The figures shown in the column designated "All Other Compensation" represent the executive officer's share of the allocation of the Company's contribution to the Company's Employee Stock Ownership Plan for 1996, and his or her share of any re-allocations of forfeited benefits in 1996.
-See "Employee Stock Ownership Plan" below.
+As the unvested shares subsequently vest, their values are shown in the column designated "Payout." - (2) The figures shown in the column designated "Payout" are the values of the shares of the Company's Common Stock previously earned by the executive officers under the Company's Long-Term Stock Bonus Plan in a prior year which vested during the year shown.
+The values are calculated based on the market value of the Common Stock as of the end of the year in which it was originally earned. - (3) The figures shown in the column designated "All Other Compensation" represent the executive officer's share of the allocation of the Company's contribution to the Company's Employee Stock Ownership Plan for 1997, and his or her share of any re-allocations of forfeited benefits in 1997 (see "Employee Stock Ownership Plan" below).
+The figures shown do not include the value realized by Messrs.
+Sauer and Alexander upon exercise of stock options by them during 1997 (see "1987 Incentive Stock Option Plan" below).